Logo Futurismo

 Sleeping Habits of Newborn Whales

-Newborn whales rest, sleep and eat while their mother swims.
+Newborn whales rest, sleep, and eat while their mother swims.
 She is towing her baby along in her sleep stream.
-Because they don’t have enough body fat or blubber yet, they don’t have the buoyancy and can’t float easily.
-That’s why their mother can’t stop swimming for the first few weeks of their life, otherwise they would sink.
+Because they don’t have enough body fat or blubber yet, they lack the buoyancy needed to float effortlessly.
+That’s why their mother can’t stop swimming for the first few weeks of their life; otherwise, they would sink.
 In that time, the mother only sleeps on the move, constantly swimming.
 What a mother, right!

 Breathing Challenges During Sleep

-Now let’s return to the most important question.
+Now let’s return to the most critical question.
 How do they without breathing?
-Humans are unconscious breathers, that means that even when we sleep, and we are unconscious our body will automatically breathe to take air.
+Humans are unconscious breathers, which means that even when we sleep, and we are unconscious, our body will automatically breathe to take air.
 Whales, on the other side, are conscious breathers.
-That means that they have to actively decide when to breathe.
+That means that they have to decide when to breathe actively.

 Adaptations for Underwater Life

-Beside voluntary respiratory system, whales have also developed other adaptations.
-They can hold their breath longer then other mammals, because they can inhale and hold more air.
+Besides the voluntary respiratory system, whales have also developed other adaptations.
+They can hold their breath longer than other mammals, because they can inhale and hold more air.
 This is made possible because of their lungs, which are proportionally larger than those of humans.

 Where do Whales Sleep?